sebastianfeldmann/kata.the-house-that-jack-built/README.md

 Full recite should look like this:

-    This is the house that jack built.
+    This is the house that Jack built.

     This is the malt that lay in
-    the house that jack built.
+    the house that Jack built.

     This is the rat that ate
     the malt that lay in